sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

     \end{aligned}
     ```

-!!! warning "Constraint Application Scope"
-    This constraint is applied to the discharging edge of the asset.

 To enable this constraint:

 1. Add the `StorageSymmetricCapacityConstraint` to the list of constraints in the JSON input file of the asset and set it to `true`.

-**Example** (reduced input format):
 ```json
 {
     "discharge_constraints": {